-In your platform, you may have a lot of learning content, thus the time it takes to organize, view and update all of it may seem daunting.
-It can be useful to enable learners to curate content in the platform, by hiding the content in which they are not interested in any given moment, and marking content as outdated if it is no longer up-to-date or valid.
+Moreover, you can take advantage of your platform’s Artificial Intelligence (AI) to automatically apply tags to your content.
 It may also be useful to manage the content of tags associated with formal and informal learning content in order to avoid words that you consider inappropriate or irrelevant for your learners and content.
-Using the deny list of tags functionality, you as the Superadmin can add a deny list of words that you don’t want to appear in tags.
+Using the deny list of tags functionality, you as the Superadmin can add a deny list of words that you don’t want to appear in the tags automatically generated by Docebo’s AI.
 As a result, any tags containing the words of the deny list in them will be deleted from any training material, assets, and questions.
-Let’s go through the content curation functionalities available in your platform.
+Let’s go through the content curation functionalities available on your platform.

 Notifications for Your Outdated Content

 When content is marked as outdated by a user, you will receive a notification listing the number and the names of courses that have been marked as outdated (if more than one course has been marked as outdated).

 As the Superadmin, you can set the frequency of this notification (hourly, daily, weekly, or monthly).
 The default frequency is weekly.
 Make sure that the Notifications feature is active in your platform, and that you have correctly created and configured the Digest: courses marked as outdated and Digest: assets marked as outdated notifications.

 To view these notifications, select the bell icon in the status bar at the top of your platform.
 Select the Go to Course Management (for courses) or the Go to My Channel (for assets) button at the bottom of the notification.